A clean lookup isn’t a clean carrier.

 Diligence is now the defense.

 In Montgomery v.
 Caribe Transport II, the Supreme Court held unanimously that brokers answer under state law for the carriers they select.
 The stakes were never abstract: NHTSA’s fatality census recorded 5,472 people killed in crashes involving large trucks in 2023, and GAO has found that reincarnated “chameleon” carriers are involved in severe crashes at about three times the rate of other new carriers.
-The defense the opinion points to is documented ordinary care: what you checked, and when. fleetfax puts the full record in front of you before you book, evidence attached, so care is easy to take and easy to show.
+The defense the opinion points to is documented ordinary care: what you checked, and when. fleetfax puts the full record in front of you, evidence attached, so care is easy to take and easy to show.

 Sources: NHTSA FARS 2023 · GAO-12-364 · TIA State of Fraud 2025